Celebrity Sports Fans Who Love Showing Support for Their Teams

 3. Wiz Khalifa – Pittsburgh Steelers

 You know what it is… Black and yellow, black and yellow.
+Everything he does, he does it big.

 If you don’t know what it is, this jam that’s garnered almost 300 million views is a song by rapper Wiz Khalifa that’s transcended into the Pittsburgh Steelers’ unofficial anthem.

 Wiz grew up a military brat before settling down in Pittsburgh.
 Since “Black and Yellow” dropped in 2009, countless fans have tried to remix the hit, but there can only one masterpiece worthy of a Terrible Towel wave.
+The song reached it’s sports zenith at Super Bowl XLV in 2011, when the Steelers adopted it as its official fight song.

 4. Mia Khalifa – Washington Capitals